 Community gardens also combat two forms of alienation that plague modern life.
 They bring gardeners closer in touch with the source of their food, and they break down isolation by creating a social community.

 We hope the De Soto community will take advantage of and enjoy our community garden.
 Please visit our Photos page to see some magnificent shots of our beautiful and bountiful gardens.
-Contact Joe for information about sponsorships.
+Contact Melissa for information about sponsorship.